ncatlab/nlab-content/pages/1753.md

 * the  **global injective** model structure has as **cofibrations** the _objectwise_ cofibrations with respect to the standard [[model structure on simplicial sets]] (i.e. the [[monomorphism]]s).

-The other class of morphisms (cofibrations / fibrations) is in each case fixed by the correspinding [[weak factorization system|lifting property]].
+The other class of morphisms (cofibrations / fibrations) is in each case fixed by the corresponding [[weak factorization system|lifting property]].